 Often, it’s a lot longer than you think.

-There are a few things you can do to speed it up:
+There are a few things you can do to speed it up getting out of debt:

 - Don’t just pay the minimum—repay however much you can afford.